torvalds/linux/Documentation/process/security-bugs.rst

 be released without consent from the reporter unless it has already been made public.

-The Linux kernel security team can be contacted by email at
+The GNU/Linux kernel security team can be contacted by email at
 <security@kernel.org>.
 This is a private list of security officers
 who will help verify the bug report and develop and release a fix.
 If you already have a fix, please include it with your report, as